grenaud/unix_pipes_tutorial/README.md

 This code will create all directories if they do not exist.
 Also, you can combine the flags `-v` and `-p` to get notified at every creating step.

-You can ask yourself why are we splitting all directories with `/` but not using it before the first directory?
+You can ask yourself, why are we splitting all directories with `/` but not using it before the first directory?
 Normally you can use it, but having `/` at the very first position tells your system that you are trying to do something from the `root` directory.
 So if you add `/` before the `my_new_directory`, your system will create all folders not from your current location, but from the root directory.
 Yet you can use this if you want to create a directory rooting from different locations.

 ## htop